home-assistant/developers.home-assistant/docs/device_registry_index.md

     """Remove a config entry from a device."""
 ```

 When the user clicks the delete device button for the device and confirms it, `async_remove_config_entry_device` will be awaited and if `True` is returned, the config entry will be removed from the device.
-If it was the only config entry of the device, the device and all its entities will be removed from the device and entity registries.
+If it was the only config entry of the device, the device will be removed from the device registry.

 In `async_remove_config_entry_device` the integration should take the necessary steps to prepare for device removal and return `True` if successful.
 The integration may optionally act on `EVENT_DEVICE_REGISTRY_UPDATED` if that's more convenient than doing the cleanup in `async_remove_config_entry_device`.